+- Automatic Reclosure

+- Circuit Breaker Failure

 - Circuit Breaker Supervision

-- Circuit Breaker Failure

-- Automatic Reclosure
+- CT Supervision

 - Fault Locator

 - Three-Phase Measurements

 - VT Supervision

-- CT Supervision

-For protection functions, only information from those connected to the Three-Phase Trip Logic, will be used in the report while information provided by the remaining functions, during an occurrence, will be used without limitation in the Summary and / or the Timeline blocks.
+Only information from protection functions connected to the Three/Single-Phase Trip Logic function will be used in the report while information provided by the remaining functions, during an occurrence, will be used without limitation in the Summary and / or the Timeline blocks.
+Exceptions to this are the functions Circuit Breaker Failure and Circuit Breaker Supervision that also have to be connected to the Three/Single-Phase Trip Logic function, as seen in Figure 4.13.

-In order for the report to be as complete as possible, all the above functions should be present in the configuration.
-Missing functions represent blocks of information that might not be present in the report because, although some conclusions can be obtained from different functions, others are only possible if a specific function is present.
+In order for the report to be as complete as possible, all the above functions should be present in the configuration and the connections in Figure 4.13 followed.
+Missing functions or functions that don't comply with the mandatory connections will lead to blocks of information that will not be present in the report.